Bohemian F.C.: Stadiums

+Their search came to an end when they moved to Dalymount Park which was officially opened on 7 September 1901.
+The first match was played between Bohemians and Shelbourne F.C. and a crowd of 3,000 saw a 4–2 victory for Bohs.

+In 1988, the club nearly sold Dalymount to the FAI due to financial difficulties, but the club survived and held onto the stadium.
+In 1999, the club unveiled the near 3,000 seater Jodi Stand.
+In 2003, a deal was agreed to sell the Tramway End to the owner of the Phibsboro Shopping Centre, a property company named Albion.

-In 2006 the club's members decided to sell Dalymount Park to developer Liam Carroll in a reported €65,000,000 deal, although then board members refused to allow members to see the details of the deal.
-The deal included the development of a new 10,000-seater stadium in Harristown near Dublin Airport.
-On 7 November 2008, Bohemians lost a court case versus Albion Ltd, when it was discovered that the board, led by Gerry Cuffe and Gerry Conway, had attempted to re-sell part of the ground which the club no longer owned, which has had the effect of putting the move on hold long enough for the property market to collapse and the deal to be all but dead.
-In March 2015 Dublin City Council announced that it would purchase Dalymount park.
-The Council completed the purchase in June 2015 for €3.8million.
-In February 2016 the Council published plans to demolish and rebuild Dalymount on a phased basis at a cost of €20 million.
+In 2006 the club's members twice voted to sell Dalymount Park; first to Andorey Developments in May and then again in September, this time to property developer Liam Carroll.
+Both offers included the development of a new 10,000-capacity stadium elsewhere in Dublin.
+The Carroll deal was worth a reported €65,000,000 although then board members refused to allow members to see the details of the deal.
+This deal included the development of a new 10,000-seater stadium in Harristown near Dublin Airport.
+However, Albion objected to the sale based on their claim to ownership of the Tramway End.
+Bohemians maintained that the 2003 purchase had not been finalised but, on 7 November 2008, the club lost a court case against Albion Properties Ltd over legal ownership of the stand. it was discovered that the board, led by Gerry Cuffe and Gerry Conway, had attempted to re-sell part of the ground which the club no longer owned, which has had the effect of putting the move on hold long enough for the property market to collapse and the deal to be all but dead.

+In March 2015, the local authority Dublin City Council (DCC) agreed to purchase Dalymount Park.
+The city council completed the purchase in June 2015 for €3.8 million.
+In February 2016, DCC published plans to demolish and rebuild Dalymount on a phased basis at a cost of €20 million.
+In October 2022, the city council published its updated redevelopment plans, with a proposed capacity of 7,880 and a completion date of 2026.
 It is likely that Bohemians would need to play elsewhere during redevelopment.